Harshita264/BookingApp/README.md

-A Booking Application used to book the hote;s using MERN stack.
+A Booking Application used to book the hotels using MERN stack.